Ubaidur123/lumio-policy/README.md

 - Request correction or deletion of your data
 - Withdraw consent for data processing

-To exercise these rights, contact us at [Insert Contact Email].
+To exercise these rights, contact us at ubaidwasiq@gmail.com.

 ## Changes to This Policy